• Skip to primary navigation

 3.5.3251

-Note: This is a traditional recipe, with lots of sugar, use it at your own risk.
+Note: This is a traditional recipe with a high sugar content; use it at your own discretion.

-If you want to reduce the sugar, you can.
-In this case, I would suggest you follow the Ball Complete Book of Home Preserving book.
+If you want to reduce your sugar intake, you can.
+In this case, I would suggest you follow the Ball Complete Book of Home Preserving.
 Use for the liquid ingredients:

 2 1/2 white vinegar